aram-arakelyan/feedback_system/README.md

   {
     "id": 1,
     "title": "Great Service",
-    "text_comment": "The staff was very helpful and friendly.", "score": 5,
+    "textComment": "The staff was very helpful and friendly.", "score": 5,
     "establishmentId": 2
   },
   {
     "id": 2,
     "title": "Average Experience",
-    "text_comment": "The service was okay but can be improved.", "score": 3,
+    "textComment": "The service was okay but can be improved.", "score": 3,
     "establishmentId": 2
   }